Renz Palma

-Emil Renz Palma (born March 16, 1992) is a Filipino professional basketball player for the Pampanga Giant Lanterns of the Maharlika Pilipinas Basketball League (MPBL).
+Emil Renz Palma (born March 16, 1992) is a Filipino professional basketball player who last played for Pampanga Giant Lanterns of the Maharlika Pilipinas Basketball League (MPBL).

 A UE Red Warrior in college, Palma was selected with the 15th overall pick by the Blackwater Elite in the 2017 PBA draft.
 In 2021, Palma moved to the Pilipinas VisMin Super Cup and played for the Kapatagan Buffalo Braves before moving to the Nueva Ecija Rice Vanguards franchise later that year.
 He won two professional championships with the team.
 In 2024, he moved to the Negros Muscovados.

 College career

 In college, Palma played for the UE Red Warriors.

 Professional career

 Blackwater Elite (2017–2019)

 In 2017, after playing for the Tanduay Light Rhum Masters in the PBA D-League, Palma was selected by the Blackwater Elite with the 15th pick of the 2017 PBA draft.
 He played with the Blackwater franchise for two seasons.